dell/csm-docs/content/docs/observability/deployment/_index.md

 ### Prometheus

 The Prometheus service should be running on the same Kubernetes cluster as the CSM for Observability services.
 As part of the CSM for Observability deployment, the OpenTelemetry Collector gets deployed.
-The OpenTelemetry Collector is what CSM for Observability pushes metrics so that the metrics can be consumed by Prometheus.
-This means that Prometheus must be configured to scrape the metrics data from the OpenTelemetry Collector.
+CSM for Observability pushes metrics to the OpenTelemetry Collector where the metrics are consumed by Prometheus.
+Prometheus must be configured to scrape the metrics data from the OpenTelemetry Collector.

 | Supported Version | Image                   | Helm Chart                                                   |
 | ----------------- | ----------------------- | ------------------------------------------------------------ |